soeirosantos/envoy-k8s-gcp-jwt/README.md

 > In time, notice that this example won't make complete sense since any application deployed inside the cluster can bypass Envoy and access your backend service directly.
-If you want to protect intra-cluster communication one option is to deploy Envoy as a [proxy amabassador](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/#example-2-ambassador-containers)
-(some people like to say a sidecar) in your backend app's pod.
+If you want to protect intra-cluster communication one option is to deploy Envoy as a sidecar in your backend app's pod.

 ```bash
 $ kubectl --n backend port-forward backend-envoy-559c97f657-5wqsc 8081:80